bvbohnen/X3_Customizer/Documentation.md

     Requires: types/TShips.txt

-      Applies a bug fix to the enhanced pericles in vanilla AP, which has its npc value set to 1/10 of player value, causing it price to be 1/10 what it should be.
+      Applies a bug fix to the enhanced pericles in vanilla AP, which has its npc value set to 1/10 of player value, causing its price to be 1/10 what it should be.
 Does nothing if the existing npc and player prices are matched.

  * Patch_Ship_Variant_Inconsistencies